kzoomakers/website/dynamic/HOURS_README.md

-  "openDaysShort": ["Mon", "Tue", "Wed"], "closedDays": ["Thursday", "Friday", "Saturday", "Sunday"], "closedDaysShort": ["Thu", "Fri", "Sat", "Sun"], "openTime": "9:00 AM",
+  "openDaysShort": ["Mon", "Tue", "Wed"], "closedDays": ["Thursday", "Friday", "Saturday", "Sunday"], "closedDaysShort": ["Thu", "Fri", "Sat", "Sun"], "closedMessage": "Closed",
+  "openTime": "9:00 AM",
   "closeTime": "5:00 PM",
   "closeTimeDisplay": "5:00 PM"
 }
 ```

+**Note:** The `closedMessage` field allows you to customize what displays for closed days (e.g., "Closed", "Scheduled Events Only", "By Appointment Only").

 The changes will automatically appear on all pages that include the hours.js script.